Formatted Memo of Intent (PDF)

 - Personal objections to subject matter or instructor

-Please note that before any new course can appear on the class schedule, it must be vetted by the Office of Accessible Technology and Services (OATS).
-OATS will need to review the materials required for the course and any associated software/technology to ensure that it will be accessible for all students.
+Please note that before any new course can appear on the class schedule, Accessible Technology Services will review the materials required for the course and any associated software/technology to ensure they will be accessible for all students.

 This document is the property of Academic Affairs and maintained by Curriculum Services